torchbox/wagtailapi/readme.md

 ```

-### Images and Documents
+### Nested Pages, Images and Documents

-Images and documents can also be put in the response.
-When ``wagtailapi`` detects these, it will automatically convert them into a serializable format.
+Images and documents can also be put in the response. ``wagtailapi`` will automatically convert them into a serializable format.

-You could return the image object directly but would only give the user access to basic information such as the images title.
-To return a URL to an image that could be downloaded and shown to the user, call ``get_rendition`` on the object and return that instead.
+Note: In order to create a downloadable URL to an image file, you must call ``get_rendition`` on the image object.
+This will resize the image on the server side and return a downloadable URL to the image in the JSON response. ``get_rendition`` takes only one parameter, the resize rule (which has the same format as described  [here](http://docs.wagtail.io/en/latest/core_components/images/index.html#using-images-in-templates)).

+Nested pages would have their ``get_api_summary_data`` method called if it has been defined.

 Example: